-PSYC& 100
+PSYC& 100DIV

-GENERAL PSYCHOLOGY 5CR
+GENERAL PSYCHOLOGY

 Surveys the knowledge and methods of the discipline of psychology.
-Abroad view of the subject is presented and establishes the foundation for further study of the discipline.
+A broad view of this subject is presented and establishes the foundation for further study of the discipline.
 Emphasis will be placed upon the application of psychological knowledge to daily situations, and upon accessing and assessing information about behavior from a variety of sources.
 Skills in scientific reasoning and critical thinking will be developed.